The best dining spots in Airlie Beach and The Whitsundays

 You have to try their… Kingfish carpaccio with avocado, salmon roe and miso vinaigrette – light and fresh, just like the destination itself.

 For a honeymoon or uber special occasion meal… Elysian Retreat, Long Island

 There’s a long list of reasons why you should visit Long Island and Elysian Retreat is just one of them.
 If the lure of staying in your own private haven isn’t enough, the food will do all the convincing for you.

-You have to try… Catching your own fish for chef to cook.
-Seriously, if you catch something while out fishing in the day, chef will prepare your catch for you that night.
+You have to try… Catching your own fish for the chef to cook.
+Seriously, if you catch something while out fishing in the day, the chef will prepare your catch for you that night.